Deducteam/isabelle_dedukti/README.md

 - v: translates the Lambdapi files to Rocq
 - vo: checks the obtained Rocq files

+To check a translated session, make sure to translate all its parent sessions first (including Pure).

 Find out all the possible targets and variables that can be setup by running `make` with no arguments.

-The translation to Rocq is work in progress.
+Remark: the translation to Lambdapi and Rocq is still work in progress.

 ## Performances